Kickin' It Old Skool: Box office

-The film grossed $2.49 million at its opening weekend and went on to gross a total of $4.7 million as opposed to its $25.7 budget making it a box office flop.
+The film grossed $2.49 million at its opening weekend and went on to gross a total of $4.7 million as opposed to its $25.7 million budget, making it a box-office bomb.

 Critical response

-Reviews for the film were extremely negative.
-The film received a 2% rating on Rotten Tomatoes.
-The site's critic consensus reads:

-"Kickin' It Old Skool is one big unfunny pop culture reference that doesn't feature many laughs."
-On Metacritic, the film has a score of 17 out of 100 based on 14 reviews, indicating "overwhelming dislike."
+Kickin' It Old Skool was panned by critics.
+It currently has a 2% score on Rotten Tomatoes, based on 43 reviews, with an average rating of 2.6/10.
+The site's critic consensus reads: "Kickin' It Old Skool is one big unfunny pop culture reference that doesn't feature many laughs."
+On Metacritic, the film has a score of 18 out of 100 based on 14 reviews, indicating "overwhelming dislike."